Three insights, two findings, one action (January 9, 2020)

 - Saving more and working longer may substantially improve the outlook.

 II.
 Target your retirement.

 If you're worried about retirement, you're not alone.
 Social Security benefits are not as generous as they once were.
 Employer pensions are increasingly scarce.
-And we're all concerned about how much we'll have in savings for a retirement that's likely to last decades.
+And we're all concerned about how much we'll have in savings for retirement, likely to last decades.
 There are things you can do to dramatically improve your retirement prospects.
-The 3 most powerful things you can do are control spending, work longer and use home equity.
+The three most powerful things you can do are control spending, work longer and use home equity.

-To help illustrate the impact of these 3 things on your retirement, the Financial Security Initiative at Boston College has created a tool that lets you see how controlling your spending, working longer and using your house could improve your retirement prospects.
-The tool will give you a projection that provides a reasonable yardstick to see what these 3 things could do for you, and it helps you come up with a workable plan.
+To help illustrate the impact of these three things on your retirement, the Financial Security Initiative at Boston College has created a tool that lets you see how controlling your spending, working longer, and using your house could improve your retirement prospects.
+The tool will give you a projection that provides a reasonable yardstick to see what these three things could do for you, and it helps you come up with a workable plan.

 1 ACTION FOR YOU